anshuman-dev/disposable_email_checker/README.md

 # Disposable Email Checker

-This repository contains list of emails created with disposable domains used to spam the websites.
+This repository contains list of emails created with legitimate domain names.

 In addition to the emails, the repo contains a python script which you can use to check if the spam emails exist in your dashboard.